yukin01/node-dev-image/README.md

-# node-dev-image
+# node

 The container for Node.js development.
-Use Automation Build to Docker Hub
+Use Automatied Build to Docker Hub

+Node.js: 10.1
+Alpine Linux: 3.7